Role of Pickering College

 Mitigation of Social Barriers to support student compliance

-Students who are off due to illness are in daily contact with the Health Centre staff to assess their compliance, physical and mental health needs and readiness to return to school.
+Students who are off due to illness are in regular contact with the Health Centre staff to assess their compliance, physical and mental health needs and readiness to return to school.

 Communication plans that provide COVID resources and information